oda-hub/hugo-odahub/content/_index.md

-# Workflow Publishing and Discovery with KG: Old-School Astronomer Guide
+# Workflow Publishing and Discovery with KG: Astronomer Guide

 |||
 | :-- | :-- |